Skip Global navigation and goto content

 These are a few tips to help you reach Beyond the Table:

-Seek the help of a Registered Dietitian Nutritionist (RDN)
+Seek the Help of a Registered Dietitian Nutritionist

 Registered dietitian nutritionists, also known as RDNs, are food and nutrition experts who help people live healthier lives.
-RDNs can help you explore ways Beyond the Table to reach your health goals.
+RDNs can help you explore ways to reach your health goals.
 Make an appointment with an RDN who specializes in your specific needs to jumpstart your plan for personal wellness.

 There are many ways you can learn about how your food is produced.
 Visit a local farm or farmers market and talk with the people who are growing and harvesting your food.
 Many farmers and food producers will be happy to answer your questions, let you sample products or provide recipes for foods that are new to you.
 Some local farms even have tours, so people can see how they operate.